Pikachu973/PikaGen/README.md

 **Change Log:**
 - Customise Amount of Threads (The more threads, the faster the gen+checker!)
 - Removed Valid, Invalid, and TotalCodes Counter
-- Shows on console when your rate limited, the proxy is invalid, and also shows every nitro code generated (valid/invalid/unchecked)
+- Shows on console when your rate limited, invalid proxy, and also shows every nitro code generated (valid/invalid/unchecked)
 - Bug Fixes

 ---